ppuentex/Surface_Water_Analysis-CRB/README.md

 ## Repository Overview
 This repository includes the following structure.
+Each folder in this repo has its own README file with a description and details of its content.
 ```
 Surface_Water_Analysis-CRB/
 ├── README.md